 What certificate options are available to NECC students?

-- Certificate: The NECC Certificate is awarded for a 24 credit program.
+- Certificate (CT): The NECC Certificate is awarded for a 30 or more credit program.

-- Certificate of Completion: The NECC Certificate of Completion is awarded for a 15-23 credit certificate program.
+- Certificate of Completion (CC): The NECC Certificate of Completion is awarded for a 29 or less credit certificate program.

 - Certificate of Accomplishment or Participation: The NECC Certificate of Accomplishment or Participation is awarded for certificate programs up to 14 credits or for non-credit courses.
 Many of these certificate programs provide practicum experience, while others may be supplemented with cooperative education courses for alternative on-the-job experience.
 Most certificate programs may be applied in part or whole towards an appropriate degree program or General Studies degree.
 Individual courses within these programs may have transfer potential.